eshard/scared/README.md

 conda install -c eshard scared
 ```

-If your system isn't yet supported ([build contributions are welcome!](./CONTRIBUTING.md#building-for-conda)), or you want to build from source or develop, you'll also need:
+If your system isn't yet supported ([build contributions are welcome!](./CONTRIBUTING.md#building-for-conda)), or you want to build from source, you'll also need:

 - setuptools **0.40 or greater** (just run `pip install -U pip setuptools`)
 - a C compiler to compile C extension